teomoreno/GetDataProject/CodeBook.md

 Rename activity numbers with names.

-1: Walking
-2:  Walking Upstairs
-3: Walking Downstairs
-4: Sitting
-5: Standing
-6: Laying
+Walking for 1.
+Walking Upstairs for 2.
+Walking Downstairs for 3.
+Sitting for 4.
+Standing for 5.
+Laying for 6.

 Step 04

 Replace abbreviations with full words for the quantitative variables names.

-Acc: Accelerometer
-Mag: Magnitude
-Gyro: Gyroscope
-^t: time
-^f: frequency
+Acc with Accelerometer.
+Mag with Magnitude.
+Gyro with Gyroscope. ^t with time. ^f with frequency.

 Step 05